I am an educator,

 I AM A NUMBERS PERSON

-In my prior career at the second-largest credit union in Arizona, I oversaw large funds, directed revenues, and created and implemented marketing strategies.
+In my prior career at a large credit union in Arizona, I oversaw large funds, directed revenues, and created and implemented marketing strategies.

 Because of my extensive experience in the financial services industry and Master’s in Organizational Leadership, I was elected to Arizona Federal’s Board of Directors in 2016 to advocate for financial literacy programs and helped establish policies concerning asset liability and risk management for Arizona Federal’s $1.6 billion budget.